James4Ever0/notes/the kali command on macos.md

 would it be interesting to run all our kali connectors ranged from vscode-ssh-connect, rclone mount and direct ssh connection via `kali` command dynamically by our kali discovery service, if we can reload the nginx daemon on demand.

 using redis to store some daemon reported values.

+how about we set the workding directory of `redis-server` to temp

 first value is `online`.